The Best Lake Town in Every U.S. State

 Lake Hopatcong is the star of the town that carries its name, providing residents and visitors opportunities to go swimming and boating in the summer.

-Besides the lake, you can visit a Gilded Age Castle that's right by the water or go to the even-more-random Wild West City theme park.
+Besides the lake, you can visit a Gilded Age Castle right by the water or go to the even-more-random Wild West City theme park.

 41. Georgia: Pine Mountain